contentacms/contenta_vue_nuxt/README.md

 # Drupal 8 headless example with Contenta CMS / JSON API and Vue.js

+!!!
+LOOKING FOR A NEW MAINTENER !!!
+Please contact me or post an issue if you wish to contribute.

 [![Build Status](https://travis-ci.org/contentacms/contenta_vue_nuxt.svg?branch=master)](https://travis-ci.org/contentacms/contenta_vue_nuxt)

 *Contenta Vue Nuxt* is a [Vue.JS](https://vuejs.org) front-end consumer example for [Contenta CMS](http://www.contentacms.org/), pulling data from its [Contenta public API example](https://live-contentacms.pantheonsite.io/api) to build a fictive recipes site.
 You can see it live here : https://contentanuxt.now.sh/